edx/jenkins-configuration/README.md

 Tools like the Jenkins Job DSL allow you to programmatically create jobs and other resources.
 However, the configuration of Jenkins itself is still a manual process and is error prone.
-These scripts can be used to create a reproducible and testable Jenkins instance, complete with plugins installed and ready to use.
+These scripts can be used to create a reproducible and testable Jenkins instance, complete with plugins installed and is ready to use.

 ## Setup